phalcon-orphanage/docs/docs/en/3.1/api/Phalcon_Mvc_Model_Query_Builder.md

 public  **notBetweenWhere** (*mixed* $expr, *mixed* $minimum, *mixed* $maximum, [*mixed* $operator])

-Appends a NOT BETWEEN condition to the current conditions
+Appends a NOT BETWEEN condition to the current WHERE conditions

 ```php
 <?php